mohd-osama-47/basic-english-to-arabic-alphabet-converter/README.md

 ![Example of inputs and outputs](/images/network.png)

 Another part of the code is centered around plotting.
 The code trains the model for 1500 iterations or until an error of less than 1% is reached.
 Some points are saved in a list for the purposes of plotting using the “matplotlib” python library.
 Two regions are colored to showcase regions of interest.
 Red region is where the error was greater than 1% and green is where its less than that.
-Thank you for reading this very brief explanation!

 ![Example of inputs and outputs](/images/sampleoutput.png)

+## Future Recommendations
+I would recommend expanding the input data set and examples to cover more alphabets.
+However, that adds more complexity and the addition of another hidden layer could help with increasing the accuracy.
+Another issue is over fitting and as such more example varrity and sample differences will be rather helpful.

+# Thank you for reading this very brief explanation!